-During the Financial Year 2021-22, the Executive Committee of Directors met once on February 25, 2022.
+During the Financial Year 2022-23, no meeting of Executive Committee of Directors was held.

 6. CORPORATE SOCIAL RESPONSIBILITY COMMITTEE

 The terms of reference of the Corporate Social Responsibility (CSR) Committee are to recommend the aggregate amount of expenditure to be incurred on the prescribed activities, to approve the CSR Activities involving the prescribed limit as approved by the Board and to monitor the Corporate Social Responsibility Policy of the Company, from time to time.